Parrots have higher body temperatures than humans, so their feet feel warm to us.

 In their natural environment, parrots can cool themselves off with freshwater streams and rivers.
 Your parrot may not have open access to water that it can stand or bathe in.

 After an intense workout, a parrot’s heartbeat will beat faster, and its metabolism will get a boost.
-This increase in energy production means that the parrot will experience a sudden rise in its body temperature.
+This increase in energy production means the parrot’s body temperature will rise.

-As a result, its feet will be a lot warmer than usual after playtime or after flying around.
+As a result, its feet will be much warmer than usual after playtime or flying around.
 Your parrot is simply cooling down in the same way that you would sweat after exercise.

 Parrots use their feet to exchange temperatures with their environment.
 If a parrot perches on something cold, it’ll lose body heat.
 The speed at which this happens depends on how cold the object is compared to the parrot’s temperature.

 Similarly, if a parrot perches on something warm, its feet will heat up.
-This is often the case when holding your parrot.
-Your body heat is being transferred to your pet’s feet.
+This is often the case when holding your parrot, as your body heat is transferred to its feet.

-When a parrot’s kidneys aren’t working properly, this destabilizes bodily functions.
-A rapid deterioration of the organs occurs.
-Unable to detoxify the body, the parrot develops a fever.
-This, in turn, makes its feet grow hot.
+If a parrot’s kidneys aren’t working properly, this destabilizes its bodily functions and degenerates the organs.
+Unable to detoxify the body, the parrot develops a fever, which makes its feet grow hot.

 Weight Gain And Obesity

-An obese parrot’s body temperature will be higher.
-That’s because the extra fat isolates the parrot’s inner organs.
-Its body has to work harder to get its body functioning properly around all the excess mass.
+An obese parrot’s body temperature will be higher because the extra fat isolates the parrot’s inner organs.
+Its body has to work harder to get its body functioning properly around the excess mass.

-When a parrot is stressed, its heart rate goes up as well as its body temperature.
+When a parrot is stressed, its heart rate and body temperature rise.
 As soon as the parrot calms down, its blood circulation will return to normal, and the heat in its feet will be expelled.

 Parrot Feet Heat Myths

-There are certain myths about warm parrot feet.
-This can lead owners to take the wrong measures when they notice their parrot’s body temperature rising.
+There are myths about warm parrot feet that can lead owners to take the wrong measures when they notice their parrot’s body temperature rising, including the following:

-Some people believe that a malnourished parrot will have hot feet.
-This stems from the idea that poorly fed parrots can’t regulate their temperatures correctly.
+Some people believe that a malnourished parrot will have hot feet, which stems from the idea that poorly fed parrots can’t regulate their temperatures properly.

-A parrot that is underfed will have colder feet than usual because its body needs to conserve energy.
-Malnourished parrots will remain still and avoid exercise.
-They may also have their feet tucked into their bodies to prevent heat loss.
+An underfed parrot will have colder feet than usual because its body must conserve energy.
+Malnourished parrots will remain still or have their feet tucked into their bodies to prevent heat loss.

-While short-term stress can lead to warm feet, if a parrot thinks its life is in danger, its feet never warm up.
-Instead, the body sends blood flow away from the feet and over to the wings.
-This allows its muscles to loosen up, so it can fly away from danger.
+If a parrot thinks its life is in danger, its feet won’t warm up because the body sends blood flow from the feet to the wings, allowing its muscles to loosen up.
+That way, it can fly away from danger.

 What to Do When Your Parrot’s Feet Are Warm

-Place a shallow bowl or plate with water in your parrot’s cage.
-This will give it a chance to lose some heat quickly.
-It can drink, splash around, and even stand in the water.
-If it’s a sweltering day, replace the water every few hours.
+Place a shallow bowl or plate with water in your parrot’s cage, as this will give it a chance to remove heat quickly.
+It can drink, splash around, and stand in the water.

 Avoid overfeeding your parrot.
 Many kidney problems begin with an improper diet.
 Avoid seed-only diets because they contain high amounts of fat.
-A formulated diet is usually the best way forward.
+A formulated diet is recommended.

-Change the temperature in your home by turning on the AC or cracking open some windows (cage door closed).
-Switching to no-heat light bulbs can also change the temperature in your home.
+Change the temperature in your home by turning on the AC or opening some windows (cage door closed).
+Switching to no-heat light bulbs can also reduce the temperature in your home.

 Monitor the parrot for the next few hours.
 If its feet are too hot, its temperature should return to normal in a few hours.
-If the feet remain overly hot for more than 24 hours, contact an avian vet.
+Contact an avian vet if the feet remain overly hot for more than 24 hours.

-If the temperature normalizes within 24 hours, it’ll be fine.
-Warm parrot feet are completely normal.
-They allow your parrot to remain cool when the temperature rises.
+If the temperature normalizes within 24 hours, it’ll be okay.
+Warm parrots’ feet are normal because they allow them to remain cool when the temperature rises.